 Difference between Federal Student Loans & Private Student Loans

-The loans offered by the government of US are known as the Federal Student Loans.
+The loans offered by the government of America are known as Federal Student Loans.
 This is the type of financial aid that you can qualify by filling the Free Application for Federal Student Aid (FAFSA) form in the year to want to apply at.
-What is good in this type of loan is the interest rate, different fees and other clauses are the same for all borrowers as their regulatory body is the government itself.
+What is good in this type of loan is the interest rate, different fees, and other clauses that are the same for all borrowers as their regulatory body is the government itself.

-Credit check requiremnets - The requirement of credit check is also not there with these types of loans.
+Credit check requirements - The requirement of a credit check is also not there with these types of loans.
 Federal Student Loans are different from the grants, scholarships that the government offers, as they need to be paid back with some percent of interest.

 Cosigners - In order to get a private loan, it's important to have a good credit score or a co-signer as the case may be.
-Few examples that offers Private Student Loans are Citizens Bank, Discover, Credible and many more.
+A few examples that offer Private Student Loans are Citizens Bank, Discover, Credible and many more.